Benefits of Water Jetting

 The Benefits of Hydro-Jetting

-The idea of blasting pressurized water through the plumbing system may sound odd, but it’s the best way to clear clogs and clean the pipes to prevent them from reforming immediately.
-Before hydro-jetting the pipes, the plumber will perform a video inspection to locate the clog and identify other areas of built-up debris.
-He or she will then use specialized equipment to blast out the clog and remove dirt and grime.
+The idea of blasting pressurized water through the plumbing system may sound odd, but it's the best way to clear clogs and clean the pipes to prevent them from reforming immediately.
+Here's why hydro-jetting is worth it.

 Thorough Cleaning